-The history of O’Neil Securities begins with the history of our founder, William J. O’Neil.
+The history of William O’Neil Securities begins with the history of our founder, William J. O’Neil.

 William J. O’Neil is one of the true great American success stories.
 His entrepreneurial spirit led him to develop his own unique method of stock picking (the O’Neil Methodology) as well as launch his own companies, including O’Neil Securities and William O’Neil + Company, to help investors improve their portfolio performance.

 Born in Oklahoma and raised in Texas, Mr. O’Neil began his career as a stockbroker in 1958 with Hayden, Stone & Company, an established stock brokerage firm at the time.
 His fascination with the securities market led him to develop his own computerized study of what made stocks successful.
 From his research, Mr. O’Neil pioneered and developed the use of historical precedent to analyze equities in tandem with fundamental and technical analysis.
 Drawing from these discoveries, he created the CAN SLIM® investment discipline, focusing on the trends and patterns of stocks as they became top performers or underachievers.